If you have a WordPress website and want to build an email list, you can get started easily with the help of an email marketing tool like MailChimp.

-Luckily, it is pretty easy to integrate MailChimp with WordPress and get started on this.
+Luckily, it is very easy to integrate MailChimp with your WordPress website with the help of a few plugins.

 - Include up to 2000 email contacts in your mailing list